-Introduction: Goldfarb School of Nursing at Barnes Jewish College selected Assessment Technologies Institute, LLC (ATI) as the provider for nationally standardized assessments.
+Introduction: Goldfarb School of Nursing at Barnes

+Jewish College selected Assessment Technologies Institute, LLC (ATI) as the provider for nationally standardized assessments.

-Purpose: To provide students and faculty with guidelines for utilization of the ATI Assessments.
+Purpose: To provide undergraduate students and their faculty with guidelines for utilization of the ATI Assessments.

-Policy Statements: ATI products are integrated across the curriculum in each content area.
+Policy Statements: ATI products are integrated across the undergraduate curriculum in each content area.
 The curriculum alignment was drafted using documents related to course sequence and course descriptions.

-Summary: ATI assessments provide one way to identify student strengths and weaknesses for teaching and learning purposes.
+Summary: ATI assessments provide one way to identify undergraduate student strengths and weaknesses for teaching and learning purposes.
 ATI assessments provide a plan for filling learning gaps by providing knowledge assessments and focused reviews to guide remediation.